-Officials will post information about damaged properties on a Facebook page, Gatlinburg Mayor Mike Werner said.
+Officials will soon post information about damaged properties on a Facebook page, Gatlinburg Mayor Mike Werner said.

-Trevor Cates, 37, whose home was destroyed, also lost the church he attends.
-On Tuesday he managed to walk through the charred remains of the Banner Baptist Church’s buildings north of the city.
+Some residents already have managed to see the destruction first-hand.
+Trevor Cates, 37, who lost his home in the Gatlinburg area, also lost the church he attends.
+On Tuesday he walked through the charred remains of the Banner Baptist Church’s buildings north of the city.

-“We had practically no warning,” Cates said Thursday.
-“My wife and son ran through the home and grabbed a laundry basket full of pictures, our fire safe, my two Bibles, some changes of clothes and our two cats and one dog.”
+“We had practically no warning,” Cates told CNN Thursday.
+“My wife and son ran through the home and grabbed a laundry basket full of pictures, our firesafe, my two Bibles, some changes of clothes, and our two cats and one dog.”

 He said insurance would leave him with no more mortgage payments but “nothing in our pockets.”
-He and his family are temporarily staying at his parents’ house.
+He and his family are temporarily staying at his parents’ house elsewhere in the county.